 Fall 20XY

-Dear ,
+Dear,

-• , a graduate student enrolled in EDPS 58X: Practicum in greatly appreciated in providing a valuable learning experience.
-As part of the graduate student's evaluations.
-This information will be used to help the student develop the skills and dispositions necessary to •
+, a graduate student enrolled in EDPS 58X: Practicum inted in providing a valuable learning experience.
+As part of the graduate student's evaluation mation will be used to help the student develop the skills and dispositions necessary to become

 Please rate the school psychology practicum student using the scale provided.
 Comments on any particular strength or area of concern may be recorded at the end of the form.
 Thank you!
 Rating Scale